sergey-shandar/public/notes/dweb/digital-space.md

 **Solution:** Content-addressable programming Languages, such as [Unison](https://www.unison-lang.org/) and [FunctionalScript](https://github.com/functionalscript/functionalscript).
 Purely functional programming languages can also be used, but content-addressable programming languages are much better suited for the role.

 This operation can produce conditionally signed data by transforming old signed, timestamped data into new formats for future-proofing.

+notes:
+- examples of what if we don't have it
+- it's not about DWeb or even about Web3 as we know it. it's a about a generic digital spaces that can split and merge.